justin-loi/jmloi.github.io/projects/Building My Own Speaker.md

 ## The Experience

-From this program, I was able to learn and experience a simplified version of making a game.
-A lot of communication skills were developed while brainstorming ideas and managing the progress.
-It also was very enlightening about teamwork as this was my first project not individually done.
-On top of that, I learned the fundamental concepts about sprites and the process to move them.
-Finally, it was a good project to assess my fundamental knowledge about C++.
+From this program, I was able to learn and experience engineering from both the technical and practical aspects.
+Some of the fundamental skills of engineering that overlaps with several aspects of computer science, like soldering and wiring, were a lot more complicated than expected.
+Also, my communication skills were improved further for the task of designing a product and as I needed quite a lot help.

 <img class="ui medium left floated rounded image" src="../images/speaker.png">
 <img class="ui medium right floated rounded image" src="../images/speaker-inside.png">